-It acquires the category of the hurricane when it presents winds with a speed greater than 118 km/h.
-In this stage, the most destructive effects are generated by strong winds, torrential rains, storm surge, and high waves.
+It acquires the category of a hurricane when it presents winds with a speed greater than 118 km/h.
+In this stage, the most destructive effects are generated by strong winds, torrential rains, storm surges, and high waves.

 Tropical cyclones are events that benefit ecosystems and the population, as they recharge aquifers, fill dams and provide water for agricultural activities.
 However, it is also possible that they cause negative impacts on infrastructure, productive activities, health, and ecosystems, so it is necessary to remain alert and prevent any risk of disaster.

 They are detected through meteorological satellites that monitor tropical seas.
 These instruments send live images to monitoring centers, in this way the images are analyzed and forecasts are made.
 The National Meteorological Service analyzes several observation networks strategically distributed around the country.